Milbakp/Milbakp/README.md

 - 👋 Hi, I’m @Milbakp
 - 👀 I’m interested in Web Development, Sofrware Engineer, Data Science, Cybersecurity and Genrally all things CS, I also really Like to create stuff with Blender.
-- 🌱 I’m currently learning alot of things related to Computer Science.
+- 🌱 I’m currently learning alot of things related to Computer Science and I hope to become an expert in the field someday.
 - 📫 Contact me at luqmanirfan618@gmail.com.

 <!---